pulp/pulpcore/staging_docs/user/learn/concepts.md

-Pulp provides a content app, which is an [aiohttp.server](https://docs.aiohttp.org/en/stable/web.html) that serves content through what in Pulp is referred to as a {term}`Distribution`.
+Pulp provides a content app, which is an [aiohttp.server](https://docs.aiohttp.org/en/stable/web.html) that serves content through what in Pulp is referred to as a `Distribution`.
 Using this content app, you can serve all content that is managed with Pulp.

 To serve content from Pulp, you need to create a publication and a distribution.
-A {term}`Publication` consists of the metadata of the content set and the artifacts of each content unit in the content set.
-To host a publication, it must be assigned to a {term}`Distribution`, which determines how and where a publication is served.
+A `Publication` consists of the metadata of the content set and the artifacts of each content unit in the content set.
+To host a publication, it must be assigned to a `Distribution`, which determines how and where a publication is served.

 ```{image} ./_diagrams/concept-publish.png